Heritage conservation in Hong Kong: Surveys and assessment

 A territory-wide survey on historic buildings conducted by the Antiquities and Monuments Office (AMO) between 1996 and 2000 recorded some 8,800 buildings.
-A more detailed survey conducted between 2002-2004 focused on 1,444 buildings.
+A more detailed survey conducted between 2002 and 2004 focused on 1,444 buildings.
 In March 2005, a seven-member Expert Panel comprising historians and members of the Hong Kong Institute of Architects, Hong Kong Institute of Planners and Hong Kong Institute of Engineers was formed by the Antiquities Advisory Board (AAB) to assess the heritage value of these buildings.
 The assessment was completed on 19 March 2009.
 As part of this work, the AMO proposed changes in the grading of historic buildings: 212 buildings to be Grade I, 366 to be Grade II, and 576 to be Grade III, and no grading for the remaining 290 ones.
 Current grades may be increased, decreased or removed.